 After our application to widen access for teens and adults was declined in 2017, we have continued to lobby Pharmac.
 We met with Pharmac last year and asked them to clarify the basis for their decision to decline – it’s still not clear!
 We have also recently made an official information act request in order to try to get some clarity.
 Pharmac are under pressure from NZORD and others to develop a policy that considers equity in funding and to clearly separate the clinical assessment of a drugs performance from the financial impact and funding assessment.

-The good news is that the price of growth hormone has come down and while it varies from pharmacy to pharmacy, the cost of a daily maintenance dose of 0.2mg is likely to be less than $100 per month, but some teens will require a higher dose initially.
+The good news is that the price of growth hormone has come down and while it varies from pharmacy to pharmacy, the cost of a daily maintenance dose of 0.2mg is likely to range between $62 – $85 per month, but some teens will require a higher dose initially.
 This reduced price makes self-funding a more feasible option and it may be possible to claim this cost through WINZ.

 Adults and those children exiting the funded growth hormone treatment program can be tested for growth hormone deficiency as GH is funded for adults with deficiency.
 Unfortunately, many people with PWS will fall just below the threshold to get funded treatment this way.